Mt. Princeton - East Slopes

 Photo #1 and Photo #2 show the route from the east.
 Leave your vehicle and hike up the road.
-Above 11,200', the road has a couple of large switchbacks as it climbs up the northeast ridge of Unnamed Peak 13,273‘.
-Near 11,700', the road comes around the ridge and continues west.
-After about 1/2 mile, the terrain opens up and you can look up at Unnamed 13,273‘ (you cannot see Princeton from this side).
-The road curves up to the left and heads south to the Lucky Mine.
-Find the Princeton trail, on the right side of the road, before the road curves around to the left - Photo #3.
-Steps have been installed on the trail and there should be a large cairn - Photo #4.
-Leave the road and climb up the trail - Photo #5.
+Above 11,200', the road has a couple of large switchbacks as it climbs up the northeast ridge of "Tigger Peak" (Unnamed 13,300').
+Near 11,700', the road swings around the ridge and continues across the south side of Tigger.
+Near 11,800', locate the Princeton trail ( 38.74456° N, -106.21536° W) on the right side of the road, before the road curves around to the left - Photo #3.
+Leave the road and start up the trail - Photo #4 and Photo #5.

 Continue up to 11,900' on the ridge - Photo #6.
-The trail crosses to the north side of the ridge where you can see the Princeton summit off to the west - Photo #7.
-The summit is about 1.5 miles away.
-Continue on the trail as it crosses the north face of Unnamed 13,273‘.
-The trail climbs through rocks and across 4 or 5 gullies that may contain snow (spring and early summer) - Photo #8 and Photo #9.
-If there is snow, a fall here could send you on a nasty slide.
+The trail crosses to the north side of "Tigger Peak" where you can see the Princeton summit off to the west - Photo #7.
+Traverse through rocks and across 4 or 5 gullies which may contain snow (spring and early summer) - Photo #8 and Photo #9.
 Continue west along the trail and over mostly stable rock.
 Occasionally, the trail may disappear due to recent rock movement but it's fairly easy to follow.
 After crossing the gullies, turn left to reach easier terrain on the southern portion of Princeton's east slopes - Photo #10.
-Near 12,800', reach a small rock wall that blocks the old trail that continues to the west - Photo #11.
-Turn left and follow a new trail (Photo #12) up to the left (west) and toward the ridge.
-Hike up the trail and hit the ridge (Photo #13) near 13,100‘ - the saddle between Unnamed 13,273‘ and Princeton.
+Near 12,800', reach a small rock wall ( 38.74499° N, -106.23049° W) - Photo #11.
+Turn left and ascend (Photo #12) south to reach the Tigger-Princeton connecting ridge ( 38.74378° N, -106.23122° W), near 13,100'.